Derescio/timelessaccessories/PROMOTION_TESTING_CHECKLIST.md

 # 🎯 Promotion System Testing Checklist

+## Updates (2024-06)
+- **Per-User Limit:** Promotions can now have a per-user limit (`perUserLimit`).
+This restricts how many times a user (by account or guest email) can use a code.
+- **Guest Email Enforcement:** Guests must enter an email to use promo codes.
+Usage is tracked by email.
+- **Promo Code Persistence:** Promo codes are **not** auto-applied to new carts.
+After an order is placed or the cart is emptied, all applied promotions are cleared.
+- **Cart Filtering:** If a guest has used a promo code up to their per-user limit, it will not be shown as applied in the cart for new items.

 ## Overview
 This document provides comprehensive test cases for the promotion/coupon system.
 Use this checklist to ensure all promotion features work correctly across different scenarios.